SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-* In the Cloud Shell paste the download URL of the Solace PubSub+ software message broker Docker image from step 2.).
+* In the shell paste the download URL of the Solace PubSub+ software message broker Docker image from [step 2](https://github.com/SolaceDev/solace-gke-quickstart/tree/SolaceDockerHubSupport#step-2-obtain-a-reference-to-the-docker-image-of-the-solace--pubsub-message-broker-to-be-deployed ).).
 As an alternative to using the download link you can also use load versions hosted remotely (if so, a .md5 file needs to be created in the same remote directory).

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/master/scripts/copy_solace_image_to_gkr.sh